champmq/NotesUI/README.md

 # NotesUI

-Create notes for youself with the command /notesui <br>
+Create notes with the command /notesui so you don't have to remember everything you planned. <br>
-Permission: notes.use
+Permission: notesui.use

 ## What you can do: